 The graduate school is structured into four interdisciplinary research areas with various cross-connections:

 (D) Information Processing and Statistical Analysis

-Please find further information on topics and admission requirements on the → GSDS-Website.
+Please find further information on programme contents and admission requirements on the GSDS website.

-Doctoral student conventions are a new institution at universities in Baden-Wuerttemberg, which aim to repesent the interests of doctoral students.
-At the University of Konstanz → Doctoral Student Conventions are established on the faculty level, and consider themselves as doctoral student councils.
+Doctoral researcher councils are a newly established institution at universities in Baden-Württemberg to repesent the interests of doctoral researchers.
+At the University of Konstanz, the doctoral researcher councils operate on the faculty level.